 Platinum recording artist, songwriter and producer Gregory Abbott’s roots stem from Venezuela (his mother) and the Island of Antigua (his father).
 Raised in Harlem in New York City, he is a dual citizen of the USA and Antigua.

 In college he majored in psychology and minored in music and dramatic arts.
 He holds a Masters degree and is currently working towards his Ph.
-D and was awarded a Wallace Stegner Fellowship to Stanford University’s Creative writing Masters program.
+D and was awarded a full academic scholarship (Wallace Stegner Fellowship) to Stanford University’s Creative writing Masters program.

-Gregory Abbott has written for many many artists…some include: Jennifer Warnes, Phoebe Snow, Whitney Houston (duet) Fifty Cent (Tony Yayo) and Ronnie Spector.
+Gregory Abbott has written for many artists…some include: Jennifer Warnes, Phoebe Snow, Whitney Houston (duet), Fifty Cent (Tony Yayo), Dorothy Moore (Misty Blue), Gerald Albright and Ronnie Spector.
 His production and publishing company Grabbitt Music places songs in film and television… “Are We Done Yet (Ice Cube Movies), the Super Bowl/ ESPN… and he releases much of his music on his own Mojo Man Label (formerly Musik International).

 Abbott released the single and album “Shake You Down” shaking up the music industry with countless honors and awards.